 Myofunctional therapy is defined as “neurologic re-education of the oral and facial muscles through a series of therapeutic techniques".
 Myofunctional therapy focuses on strengthening and training muscles of the face, mouth, tongue, and throat, to fight orofacial myofunctional disorders (OMDs).

-If you or your child have any of the concerns mentioned below, call me to schedule a free consultation or assessment to determine if proceeding to a paid comprehensive initial evaluation is right for you or your child.
-I prefer to do the initial evaluation in person and the following treatment or sessions can be in person or virtual.
+If you or your child experience any of the concerns listed below, contact me to schedule a free consultation or assessment.
+This initial conversation will help determine whether proceeding to a comprehensive in-person evaluation is the right next step.
+While I prefer conducting the initial evaluation in person, subsequent therapy sessions can be held either in person or virtually.

 Orofacial myofunctional disorders (OMDs) are patterns involving oral and orofacial musculature that interfere with normal growth, development, or function of orofacial structures, or call attention to themselves.
 OMDs can be found in children, adolescents, and adults.
 Simply put, they are disorders of the muscles and function of the mouth and face.
 OMD's may affect facial skeletal growth and development, chewing, swallowing, speech production, occlusion, temporomandibular joint disorder (TMD), stability of orthodontic treatment, facial esthetics and much more.